List of 2024 SA20 auction and personnel signings

 This is a list of auction and personnel signings for the 2024 SA20 cricket tournament.

 Background

-For the league's second season, the salary cap was increased by to per team.
+For the league's second season, the salary cap was increased by to per side.
 Each team had a maximum squad size of 19, at least ten of whom had to be South African.
 Each team had to make one wildcard selection and select one rookie player.

 Pre-signed and retained players

 All South African players bought at 2022–23 SA20 auction were on two-year contracts.
 Teams had the option to retain, trade or buy out these contracts.